jchancel/jdeation-designer/README.md

 ### 1) Create the component SVG

 * Use a CAD program to create your design.
 Fusion 360 is a popular choice which is free for hobbyists.
-  * Export from CAD to DXFImport
+  * Export from CAD to DXF
-  * Import DXF into Inkscape to put on any final touches.
+  * Import DXF into Inkscape to add any non-precision extras like wording or no-precision-necessary parts.
   * Save as SVG
   * NOTE:  Do not create designs initially from Inkscape.
 Inkscape is inaccurate for hole measurements and does not always import well.
 Use a CAD program to create initial design.
 * Colors are very important in JDeation Designer.  **Only Black colors are cut lines.**  Use Red to highlight component connection points or other visual component points to allow for easier placement.